melsayad/winston-sugar/README.md

 Syntactical sugar on top of `winston`, configuring winston will be easy using .json configuration file.

-Special thanks for all of `winston` team for the great logger.
+Special thanks to all of `winston` team for the great logger.

 **Installation**